Mr. Edward Ercilla

 Mr. Ercilla believes that music education should be made available to all students; which is why he actively collaborates with organizations such as the South Florida Youth Symphony among others.
 For the 2018-2019 school year, Mr. Ercilla will serve the director of the Beginning Orchestra with the South Florida Youth Symphony.
 Mr. Ercilla is also actively involved with various other community organizations that provide music education opportunities for students with disabilities.
 Mr. Ercilla also maintains an active piano and trumpet studio in the Greater Miami area.

 Aside from all teaching responsibilities, Mr. Ercilla enjoys conducting and participating in various research projects that help develop teaching methods for students that are hearing impaired and/or deaf.
 In January of 2011, he was invited to present his research at the annual Florida Music Educators Conference.
 His workshop “Music Education for the Deaf and Hearing Impaired” was a success thus providing for other presentation opportunities around the state.
 In January 2018, Mr. Ercilla was invited to present a new clinic/session at the Florida Music Educators Association.
 The session titled "Coping with Hearing Loss in the Music Education Setting: Teacher and Student", was also accepted to be presented at the very prestigious 2018 Midwest Clinic in Chicago, IL in December.
+January 2020 will mark the return for Mr. Ercilla to present at the Florida Music Educators Conference along with presenting a session at the 2020 Kentucky Music Educators Conference being held in Louisville, Kentucky in February.

 Mr. Ercilla holds a Professional Certificate in Music K-12, and is also a active member of the Florida Music Educators Association, Florida Bandmasters Association, Florida Orchestra Association, the Miami Dade County Music Educators Association, and the National Association for Music Education (NAfME).